thosgood/this-weeks-finds/markdown/51-100/week078.md

 higher-dimensional algebra is to explain this.

 So, remember the idea of adjoint functors.
-Say we have categories C and D and functors L: C → D and R: D → C. Then we say L is the "left adjoint" of R, or that R is the "right adjoint" of L, if for any object c of C and object d of D, there is a natural one-to-one correspondence between hom(Lc,d) and hom(c,Rd).
+Say we have categories C and D and functors L: C \to D and R: D \to C. Then we say L is the "left adjoint" of R, or that R is the "right adjoint" of L, if for any object c of C and object d of D, there is a natural one-to-one correspondence between hom(Lc,d) and hom(c,Rd).
 An example to keep in